AdobeDocs/analytics-platform.en/help/guided-analysis/types/conversion-trends.md

 The query rail allows you to configure the following components:

 * **[!UICONTROL Steps]**: The event touchpoints that you want to track.
 Each bar in the chart represents a step.
 You can include up to ten steps.
-* **Peop[!UICONTROL ]le**: The segments that you want compare the funnel across.
+* **[!UICONTROL People]**: The segments that you want compare the funnel across.
 Each segment selected splits each step into multiple bars.
 Each color represents a different segment.
 You can include up to three segments.

 ## Chart settings